iblis17/slick/README.md

 Slick
 =====

-Slick is a reference implementation for using the `SoftLayer Python Bindings <https://github.com/softlayer/softlayer-api-python-client>`_.
+Slick is a reference implementation for using the [SoftLayer Python Bindings](https://github.com/softlayer/softlayer-api-python-client).
 It implements a small web portal using a variety of open source projects to show the type of application you can build with the bindings.

 ..
 WARNING::
    This software is currently in active development.
 Some expertise is required for initial installation and setup.